astrozoid2604/Distributed_Computing_SparkHadoop/README.md

 - Use MLlib of Apache Spark to build a machine learning model that predicts the air pressure based on geographical parameters and weather conditions.
     - Download the dataset from [https://www.ncei.noaa.gov/data/global-hourly/archive/csv/2023.tar.gz](https://www.ncei.noaa.gov/data/global-hourly/archive/csv/2023.tar.gz), whose documentation can be found at [https://www.ncei.noaa.gov/data/global-hourly/doc/](https://www.ncei.noaa.gov/data/global-hourly/doc/).
-    - Build machine learning models to predict the column PRESSURE by using other columns including LATITUDE, LONGITUDE, ELEVATION, WIND_DIRECTION, WIND_SPEED, CEILING_HEIGHT, VISIBILITY, AIR_TEMPERATURE and DEW_POINT_TEMPERATURE.
+    - Build machine learning models to predict the column PRESSURE by using other columns including `LATITUDE`, `LONGITUDE`, `ELEVATION`, `WIND_DIRECTION`, `WIND_SPEED`, `CEILING_HEIGHT`, `VISIBILITY`, `AIR_TEMPERATURE` and `DEW_POINT_TEMPERATURE`.
 Note that the csv files contain missing data, which must be removed before training.
 The missing data are denoted using some special values described in the documentation.
     - During training, set the ratio of the training set and test set to 7:3.
 Use the validation tools provided by MLlib to find the best model.
 Print the training error and the test error on screen.

 ---